SchlenkR/applied_fsharp_challenge/artikel/08 - Refactor blendedDistortion.md

 }
 ```

 This looks almost similar to what we wanted to achieve.
-We only have to wrap our code in the "patch", and use let! instead of let every time we deal with `Blocks` instead of pure functions.
-The F# compiler translates this syntax to the form we have seen above.
+We only have to wrap our code in the "patch" and use let! instead of let every time we deal with blocks instead of pure functions.
+The F# compiler translates this syntax into the form we have seen above.

+TODO: Compare Bild der beiden Formen

-So our primary goal is reached!
-We abstracted state (and therefor instance) management, so that the user can focus on writing signal processing functions.
+So our primary goal has been reached!
+We abstracted state (and therefor instance-) management, so that the user can focus on writing signal processing functions.

-So since we chose an approach of "synthesizing" our solution, we will now analyze on what we did in the upcoming chapters.
+Since we chose an approach of "synthesizing" our solution, we will now analyze what we did in the upcoming chapters.